moerv9/sentiment/docs/7_Visualisation.md

 This site is hosted at streamlit and if it is working correctly, the real-time current sentiment and trading data should be seen [there](https://moerv9-sentiment-streamlit01--tweet-sentiment-streamlit--cf9fs0.streamlitapp.com/).
 However, since they won't host it forever and will shut it down eventually, a screenshot of the site was taken at 24th August 2022 and is used to explain everything below.

 A video was made to explain the whole visualisation in total.
-(The video is also in the [visualisation](./img/visualisation/) folder)
+(Which is also in the [visualisation](./img/visualisation/) folder)

 [![Watch the Video](https://img.youtube.com/vi/bHvFifWAr1A/hqdefault.jpg)](https://youtu.be/bHvFifWAr1A)